-The British royal family's line of succession is confusing, to say the least.
-And, just when you think you've got it figured out, someone has a baby and the whole thing changes again — seriously!
-The current monarch, Queen Elizabeth, took over the throne way back in 1952 and is now the longest-lived and longest-reigning British king or queen.
+The British royal family‘s line of succession is confusing, to say the least.
+And, just when you think you’ve got it figured out, someone has a baby and the whole thing changes again — seriously!
+The current monarch, Queen Elizabeth, took over the throne way back in 1952 and is now the longest-living and longest-reigning king or queen in British history.
 So impressive, right?!

-Today, Queen Elizabeth's eldest child, Prince Charles, is set to take over when she either passes away or abdicates.
+Today, Queen Elizabeth’s eldest child, Prince Charles, is set to take over when she either passes away or abdicates.
 Then Prince William, Prince George, and so on.
-Scoll down to see the current line of succession to the Britsh throne!
+Scroll down to see the current line of succession to the British throne!

-Join our Facebook group for the latest updates on Kate Middleton, Prince William, and all things royal!
+Join our Facebook group for the latest updates on Kate Middleton, Meghan Markle, and all things royal!